jimbojw/karmarank/content/08-calibration-cylinder.md

 **People testify.**

-When you help a high-status person in the organization, you are not just "being helpful."
+When you help a high-Status person in the organization, you are not just "being helpful."
 You are **securing a witness**.
 You are ensuring that arguments are made, you have friends in the jury box.

 This is why "visibility" matters.
 Visibility is simply the availability of credible witnesses during your trial.